 During programs, there will be one or more Lotus Garden lopöns (acharyas, senior teachers) on the land.
 Please feel free to approach any of these individuals and arrange to meet with them.

-Please refer to the Dharmashri page Material Requests for information on obtaining transcripts, liturgies, practice materials, program handouts, and so forth.
+Please refer to the Dharmashri page Material Requests for information on requesting transcripts, liturgies, practice materials, program handouts, and so forth.

 You are encouraged to offer a monetary gift to the teachers of a program and to the center itself.
 This opportunity is given during the arrival check-in and again the end of any program or retreat.
 It may be paid by cash, check, or credit card and is tax deductible.